Prehab

 (e.g., acetaminophen, ibuprofen, etc.) - Non-drug interventions

-iovera° for OA
+iovera° for OA pain

 The iovera° treatment uses the body’s natural response to cold to treat nerves and immediately reduce pain.
 Treated nerves are stopped from sending pain signals for a period of time, followed by a restoration of function.
 Results can be felt immediately after treatment and can last up to 90 days, as the nerve regenerates over time.
 This technique can be used to treat chronic pain in the knee, hip, shoulder, chest, foot, ankle, spine and more.3,4